EMDK/docs/3.1UP1/source/api/MifareSam.md

 ### authenticateSam

-**public void authenticateSam( authKey, SamKey samKey, MifareSam.AdditionalAuthData additionalAuthData)**
+**public void authenticateSam(byte authKey, SamKey samKey, MifareSam.AdditionalAuthData additionalAuthData)**

 Performs the SAM authentication.
 If the SAM is in AV1 mode, performs mutual 3-pass authentication between host system and MIFARE SAM AV1 or